Spanish Field Trips Explore College-Level Spanish, Dancing, and Food

 This visit offered students a powerful glimpse into their future beyond MICDS, particularly as members of the Class of 2027, and encouraged them to envision how their passion for Spanish can shape their academic and professional paths.

-Some students discovered that the college-level class was quite familiar to their Spanish class at MICDS.
+Some students discovered that the college-level class felt familiar thanks to their Spanish classes at MICDS.
 “I found the experience quite educational, especially our Spanish class shadowing,” shared Justin Karam ’27.
 “I learned a lot about how the college structure works, but more than that, I found out what the most advanced Spanish looks like.
 The funny thing is that what we do in class normally is not dissimilar to what I witnessed.”

-“The WashU field trip was a really cool experience overall, but I had to choose a single highlight it would definitely be being able to tour a prospective college more in-depth than a traditional tour might allow.”
+“The WashU field trip was a really cool experience overall, but if I had to choose a single highlight, it would definitely be being able to tour a prospective college more in-depth than a traditional tour might allow.”

 Spanish 550 & 600 Students Celebrate at the Apex of MICDS’ Spanish Program

-On Thursday, April 16, our senior Spanish students in AP® Spanish and Spanish 550 enjoyed a field trip that celebrated how much they’ve pushed themselves to the top of our MICDS Spanish program over the past many years, and it inspired them to consider continuing their studies in college and through studying abroad.
+On Thursday, April 16, our senior Spanish students in AP® Spanish and Spanish 550 enjoyed a field trip that celebrated how much they’ve pushed themselves to the top of our MICDS Spanish program, and inspired them to consider continuing their studies in college and through studying abroad.

-The first stop of the field trip was Club Viva, where the Class of 2026 members took salsa and bachata dance lessons with instructor Carlos Reyes.
+The first stop on the field trip was Club Viva, where members of the Class of 2026 enjoyed salsa and bachata dance lessons with instructor Carlos Reyes.

-- Tallarín saltado vegetariano – Peruvian style Lo Mein cooked with onions, bell peppers, and tomatoes in our special sauce.
+• Tallarín saltado vegetariano – Peruvian-style Lo Mein cooked with onions, bell peppers, and tomatoes in a special sauce

-- Soft drink – Inca Kola, a very popular Peruvian soda
+• Inca Kola – a very popular Peruvian soda

 ¡Felicidades, seniors, for your hard work in the MICDS Spanish program!
 We can’t wait to see what connections and doors open for you, thanks to your understanding of the Spanish language and culture!